areyouokkk/Client-Side-Development/README.md

 banners, image effects, date/time, form validation, calculator, and cookies/LocalStorage) are required.
-You will be required to develop a video to effectively express the key features in action and the degree of personalization to evidence the produc�on of well-formed web pages.
+You will be required to develop a video to effectively express the key features in action and the degree of personalization to evidence the production of well-formed web pages.